curious-liberal/Sierpinski/README.md

 Just why, use Linux it's better!

-If you're convinced then please clone the repository into a directory and run the Python files appropriately.
-Note that the file _main.py_ must be running in the **same directory** as the _sierpinski.py_ file for this work unless you wish to edit the code yourself.
+If you're not convinced then please clone the repository into a directory and run the Python files appropriately.
+Note that the file _main.py_ must be running in the **same directory** as the _sierpinski.py_ file for this work unless you wish to edit the code yourself.

 ### Using the module